Thought2Text: Text Generation from EEG Signal using Large Language Models (LLMs): Results

 \subsection{Subject-wise Analysis}

 For this analysis, each subject’s EEG data is used to independently train and test the LLMs, simulating a personalized solution.
 The dataset comprises six subjects, allowing for individual analysis to evaluate the robustness of the approach across different participants.

-As depicted in Figure \ref{fig:subjectwise}, in the subject-wise analysis, the advantages of the complete approach ($ALL$) become even more prominent.
-Cross-subject and in-subject experiments consistently favor the $ALL$ configuration, with significant improvements in \textbf{\textit{Adequacy}} score when Stage 2 is included, especially for LLaMA3-8B and Qwen2.5-7B models.
+As depicted in Figure \ref{fig:subjectwise}, in the subject-wise analysis, the advantages of the complete approach (ALL) become even more prominent.
+Cross-subject and in-subject experiments consistently favor the ALL configuration, with significant improvements in \textit{Adequacy} score when Stage 2 is included, especially for LLaMA3-8B and Qwen2.5-7B models.
 These improvements, though numerically small, are crucial in the context of EEG data where every bit of alignment and finetuning matters due to its inherently noisy and sparse nature.

-The $NO\_STAGE2$ configuration, which omits the essential alignment step between EEG embeddings and image embeddings, consistently demonstrates lower performance across subjects, as illustrated by the BLEU Unigram scores in Figure \ref{fig:subjectwise}.
+The $\mathrm{NO\_STAGE2}$ configuration, which omits the essential alignment step between EEG embeddings and image embeddings, consistently demonstrates lower performance across subjects, as illustrated by the BLEU Unigram scores in Figure \ref{fig:subjectwise}.
 This validates our hypothesis that direct fine-tuning without the warm-up provided by Stage 1 and Stage 2 is insufficient for EEG data.
-The challenge is further exacerbated by the inherent difficulties associated with EEG data, which, even when ethically collected and cleaned, still suffers from limited data availability and significant variability across sessions and subjects.
+The challenge is further exacerbated by the inherent difficulties associated with EEG data, which, even when ethically collected and cleaned, still suffer from limited data availability and significant variability across sessions and subjects.

 Subject-wise analysis is essential in practice due to the inherently private and sensitive nature of EEG data.
 Models like ours, designed for thought-to-text translation, must be developed and deployed within privacy-preserving settings.
 Creating a personalized solution without access to extensive cross-subject EEG data can be challenging.
 To this end, our multi-stage approach demonstrates that pretraining on non-EEG data (such as images) and fine-tuning on small amounts of subject-specific EEG data opens new avenues for privacy-preserving personalized EEG-LLM model development.
-The efficacy of this approach, as opposed to direct fine-tuning following standard practices, shows that a combination of pretraining and fine-tuning can make personalized EEG models a reality, even with limited data.